In this tutorial you'll learn to add sound, and to make the sound play in response to an interaction from the person using your effect.

 Next create a Screen Tap patch.
-This is one of many interaction patches included in Spark AR Studio.
+This is one of many interaction patches included in Meta Spark Studio.
 It will detect when someone touches the screen of their device when using the effect.

 To add this patch to your project:

 Connecting the patches

 You’ve now got 2 patches in the Patch Editor.

 If we connect the output of the Screen Tap patch to the Play input port in the audio playback controller patch a Switch patch will be created automatically.